Parameter estimation for cellular automata: Parameter estimation method

 \subsubsection{Application of the eCDF method to the base setup}

 We perform numerical experiments to demonstrate how our parameter estimation method can be applied to identify parameters of the CA model from synthetic (model-generated) data.
-We first consider a basic experimental setup, which is defined as follows: \begin{itemize} \item The CA is run on a two-dimensional domain of size $50 \times 50$ with porosity $\theta = 0.7$ and jump parameter $\sigma = 5$. \item The training set of patterns is obtained by running 5 iterations of the CA model with random initial data (4000 = 40$\times$100 realisations). \end{itemize}
+We first consider a basic experimental setup, which is defined as follows: \begin{itemize} \item The CA is run on a two-dimensional domain of size $50 \times 50$ with porosity $\theta = 0.7$ and jump parameter $\sigma = 5$. \item The training set of patterns is obtained by running five iterations of the CA model with random initial data (4000 = 40$\times$100 realizations). \end{itemize}

-For this basic experimental setup, we begin with creating the $L^1$ likelihood and estimating the model parameters using the $L^1$-norm.
+For this basic experimental setup, we create the $L^1$ likelihood and estimate the model parameters using the $L^1$ norm.

 Following the procedure outlined in Section~\ref{SEC:Parameter_estimation} and illustrated in Figure~\ref{FIG:Workflow}, we create a statistical likelihood from the training data.
 We split the training set into 40 subsets with 100 samples in each.
-Next, for every pair, we compute distances between the respective patterns in terms of $L^1$-norm, and compute the eCDF of the respective scalar data.
-Here, we successively select bins for the eCDF vectors by using the algorithm described in Section~\ref{SEC:Bins}.
+Next, for every pair, we compute distances between the respective patterns in terms of $L^1$-norm and compute the eCDF of the individual scalar data.
+Here, we successively select bins for the eCDF vectors using the algorithm described in Section~\ref{SEC:Bins}.
 The selection is illustrated in Figure~\ref{FIG:base_results} (top left).

-Next, we check the Gaussianity of the selected bins as outlined in Section~\ref{SEC:Parameter_estimation}, which is illustrated in the bottom left part of the Figure~\ref{FIG:base_results}.
+Next, we check the Gaussianity of the selected bins as outlined in Section~\ref{SEC:Parameter_estimation}, which is illustrated in the bottom left part of Figure~\ref{FIG:base_results}.
 We evaluate the negative log-likelihood for integer values of the jump parameter $\sigma$ on the interval $[0,10]$, as is shown in Figure~\ref{FIG:base_results} (top right).
-Here, the red dots represent the evaluation of this value 100 times and the blue dots highlight the averare values of the red dots We observe, that the minimum of the negative log likelihood values is achieved at $\sigma=5$.
-Finally, the proper probabilistic interpretation is obtained by the normalized likelihood values in Figure~\ref{FIG:base_results} (bottom right)---with the same interpretation of red and blue dots.
-Thus our approach is capable to properly distinguish patterns, corresponding to different values of $\sigma$ for this setup.
+Here, the red dots represent the evaluation of this value 100 times, and the blue dots highlight the average values of the red dots.
+The minimum negative log-likelihood values are achieved at $\sigma=5$.
+Finally, the proper probabilistic interpretation is obtained by the normalized likelihood values in Figure~\ref{FIG:base_results} (bottom right)---with the same understanding of red and blue dots.
+Thus, our approach can properly distinguish patterns corresponding to different values of $\sigma$ for this setup.